 However, the legal costs for each side are expected to be upwards of £1m, and even the winner will only recover about 70% of their legal bill, leaving them with around £300,000 still to pay, media lawyer, Jonathan Coad, told the BBC.

 The two women, who became friends through their footballer husbands, Wayne Rooney and Jamie Vardy, have been at loggerheads over a series of leaks to The Sun.

 9 October 2019

-Rooney “set the internet ablaze” with a Twitter post accusing Vardy of repeatedly leaking private information about her to The Sun, says the i newspaper.
+Rooney “set the internet ablaze” with a Twitter post accusing Vardy of repeatedly leaking private information about her to The Sun, reported the i newspaper.
 She said that “for a few years” one of her private Instagram account followers had been sharing details of her posts with the tabloid.
 Suspecting who it was, she blocked all her other followers and posted a series of false stories over a few months, including that her basement had flooded, to see if they would make their way into the newspaper.
 “And you know what, they did!” she wrote.
 “I have saved and screenshotted all the original stories which clearly show just one person has viewed them.
 It’s… Rebekah Vardy.”

 Later in the day, Vardy issued a public statement to Rooney after speaking to her on the phone.
 She denied being the leaker and said that over the years “various people” had accessed her Instagram account.
 “I’m not being funny, but I don’t need the money, what would I gain from selling stories on you?” she wrote.
 She added that she was “so upset” Rooney had made a public announcement rather than speak to her directly.

-The “careful sting operation earned Mrs Rooney the sobriquet ‘Wagatha Christie’”, says the i, and “like all the best whodunnits”, the dispute would finally make its way to a court of law.
+The “careful sting operation earned Mrs Rooney the sobriquet ‘Wagatha Christie’”, said the i, and “like all the best whodunnits”, the dispute would finally make its way to a court of law.

 23 June 2020